Bell From The PS Great Western, 1837

 Maiden transatlantic voyage

-Brunel attended the launch of the SS Great Western in Bristol on 19 July 1837 and by the spring of 1838 it was ready for its first voyage across the Atlantic Ocean.
+Brunel attended the launch of the PS Great Western in Bristol on 19 July 1837 and by the spring of 1838 it was ready for its first voyage across the Atlantic Ocean.
 Sadly, the voyage was delayed by a fire in the engine room.
 After the fire had been put out, Brunel fell off a burnt ladder and was badly injured.
 He had to be taken off the ship and was unable to then sail on its maiden transatlantic voyage.

-The SS Great Western left Bristol on the 8 April 1838, with only 7 passengers onboard, many others had cancelled their trips after learning about the fire.
+The PS Great Western left Bristol on the 8 April 1838, with only 7 passengers onboard, many others had cancelled their trips after learning about the fire.
 It arrived in New York 15 days and 5 hours later.
 With nearly 200 tons of coal left over it proved once and for all that a ship could steam all the way across the Atlantic.

-The SS Great Western proved a great success for the Great Western Steamship Company, so a second ship, also designed by Brunel, the SS Great Britain was launched on the 19 July 1843 to help carry even more passengers to New York.
+The PS Great Western proved a great success for the Great Western Steamship Company, so a second ship, also designed by Brunel, the SS Great Britain was launched on the 19 July 1843 to help carry even more passengers to New York.

 Extra Resources